 7. Know your current consumption pattern and usage

-If you want to get the best prices for electricity and gas you need to have an understanding of when your energy usage is highest.
-A small office where people work 9-5 and an after work pub will each have different consumption profiles.
+If you want to get the best prices for electricity and gas you need to understand when your energy usage is highest.
+A small office where people work 9-5 and an after-work pub will each have different consumption profiles.

 Tip #7: Past bills are a very useful tool to helping you understand your consumption patterns and when you want the lowest rates.